CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_solarbox/2b_libre_solar_applications_en.md

 A stationary structure can be used for the energy supply of a small house or allotment gardening.
 Small means low power requirements.
 It is not the goal to supply a large production hall with x machines, but typical electrical loads in a 2 person household.
 If more power is needed it is possible to connect several components together to achieve a distributed system.

-Typical stationary applications that are possbible with Libre Solar:
+Typical stationary energy supply applications that are possbible with Libre Solar:
 - Apartments
 - Tiny houses
 - Fablabs

 The following figure shows the general system architecture of a decentralized direct current (DC) energy grid.
 By pressing the red marked points, you will find a description of the individual components.

-<iframe src="https://h5p.org/h5p/embed/192030" width="800" height="695" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<iframe src="https://h5p.org/h5p/embed/192030" width="500" height="434" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

 ## Mobile Applications